 Slap bang in the middle of Leeds city centre, The Griffin is the ideal pub to watch the football in.
 There are screens in every part of it, so wherever you are, you’ll always be able to see the game.
 They’ve got plenty of real ales and a menu of British classics to keep you going while the match is on too.
 If there are a good few of you looking to make a day of it, you can even book their function room with booze and food to boot.

 The Griffin, 31 Boar Lane, Leeds, West Yorkshire, LS1 5DF.

 It’s probably not the first bar you’ll think of when it comes to finding a place to watch the football, but Wapentake is a well kept, footy-loving secret.
 Grab a local ale downstairs before you head upstairs to catch the game.
 The first floor is home to multiple screens showing whatever Sky Sports and BT Sport have on live, so it’s the perfect venue for Premier League, FA Cup and European football.

 Wapentake, 92 Kirkgate, Leeds, West Yorkshire, LS2 7DJ.

-Headingley’s do-it-all venue, The Box loves a bit of live football, and they have the big screens to show it.
-They’ve got all the channels you need, whether it’s on Sky, BT or terrestrial.
-The Box goes all out for big events like Premier League, FA Cup and European competitions with special food and drink offers, as well as the chance the book a table for you and your mates with a package – expect a slew of beers, pizzas and burgers to keep you going for the full 90 minutes.
+The Box loves a bit of live football, and they have the big screens to show it, whether you’re in the city centre or Headingley.
+They’ve got all the channels you need, Sky, BT or terrestrial.
+It goes all out for big events like Premier League, FA Cup and European competitions with special food and drink offers, as well as the chance the book a table for you and your mates with a package – expect a load of beers, pizzas and burgers to keep you going for the full 90 minutes.

-The Box, 8 Otley Road, Leeds, West Yorkshire, LS6 2AD.
+The Box, 15 Infirmary Street, Leeds, West Yorkshire, LS1 2JS and 8 Otley Road, Headingley, Leeds, West Yorkshire, LS6 2AD.